puppetlabs/puppet-docs/source/windows/from_source.markdown

 ### Required Gems

-Puppet on Windows requires that the following gems be installed:
+Puppet on Windows requires the following gems be installed:

 * sys-admin
 * win32-process